 Do private mortgage loans have to follow CFPB default notice rules?

-Business-purpose private mortgage loans are generally outside direct CFPB servicing rule jurisdiction.
+Business-purpose private mortgage loans fall outside direct CFPB servicing rule jurisdiction.
 Consumer-purpose fixed-rate private mortgages carry CFPB-aligned obligations.
 Regardless of loan type, state law governs default notice requirements — and state consumer protection statutes apply to consumer-purpose loans in nearly every jurisdiction.
 Consult a qualified attorney for your specific loan type and state.

 How long does a borrower have to cure a default before foreclosure starts?